Kneaded That

 Instructions

-• In the same bowl, add ¼ cup of sugar, warm milk (110-120 degrees Fahrenheit), unsalted butter, egg, sourdough discard (fed or unfed), flour, and salt.
-Mix until the dough is smooth and completely pulls away from all sides of the bowl (this is not a wet dough).
-Knead for 5-10 mins.
+• To the same bowl, add the remaining sugar, warm milk (110–120°F), egg, softened butter, sourdough discard, flour, and salt.
+Mix until the dough is smooth and pulls away from the sides (not a wet dough).
+Knead 5–10 minutes.

-• Using a pizza cutter, cut the circle into 12 equal pieces like you would a pizza.
+• Using a pizza cutter, cut into 12 equal triangles.

-• Bake in preheated oven for 9-10 minutes.
-Brush with salted butter and enjoy!
+• Bake for 9–10 minutes, until golden.
+Brush with melted salted butter and enjoy!

 Notes